isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

-**Title: Archival Advocacy in the Age of Climate Change: Evoking the Pathos of the Destruction of Recorded Knowledge**
+# Archival Advocacy in the Age of Climate Change: Evoking the Pathos of the Destruction of Recorded Knowledge

 **Abstract:**